datacarpentry/python-socialsci/episodes/07-json.md

 keypoints:
 - "JSON is a popular data format for transferring data used by a great many Web based APIs"
 - " The JSON data format is very similar to the Python Dictionary structure."
-- " The complex structure of a JSON document means that it cannot easily be 'flattened' into tabular data"
+- "The complex structure of a JSON document means that it cannot easily be 'flattened' into tabular data"
 - "We can use Python code to extract values of interest and place them in a csv file"
 ---